IBMStreams/streamsx.documentation/docs/java/java-op-dev-guide.markdown

 * **Gauge** indicates a value that is continuously variable with time.
 * **Time** indicates a metric that represents a point in time.

 Live feed of the system metrics and operator custom metrics can be viewed in Streams Studio and the Streams Console.
 You may retrieve the latest metrics using the Streams REST APIs.
 This allows you to monitor your Streams domain, and your applications using your favorite monitoring tools.
-Refer to this documentation about the <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.2.0/com.ibm.streams.restapi.doc/doc/restapis-metrics.html">Metrics REST APIs</a>.
+Refer to this documentation about the <a target="_blank" href="https://www.ibm.com/support/knowledgecenter/SSCRJU_5.3/com.ibm.streams.cmnapi.doc/topics/doc/restservice/streamsrest.json">REST APIs</a>.

-For more information about metrics, refer to the <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.2.0/com.ibm.streams.spl-java-operators.doc/api/com/ibm/streams/operator/metrics/Metric.html">Metrics Javadoc</a>.
+For more information about metrics, refer to the <a target="_blank" href="https://www.ibm.com/support/knowledgecenter/SSCRJU_5.3/com.ibm.streams.spl-java-operators.doc/api/com/ibm/streams/operator/metrics/Metric.html">Metrics Javadoc</a>.

 This section will show you how to add your a custom metric to your Java operator.